Notes on the Modern Meta (Early 2026)

 - Get urzatron turn 3 (Expedition Map helps), then bring out:

-- Secondary combo line with Kozilek's Command and Glaring Fleshraker can kill at instant speed.
+- Secondary combo line with Kozilek's Command and Glaring Fleshraker can

 - Ulamog